 Planning stories using the story sequence chart,

 Writing stories effortlessly and quickly under timed conditions,

 Using literacy devices to improve writing such as similes and metaphors, onomatopoeia, alliteration and personification,

 Differences between antagonists and protagonists and how to use them in stories.

 How to write a continuous prose exercise i.e writing a letter, report or newspaper article.

 How to utilise all five senses (sight, hearing, smell, taste, touch).

-Why don’t you teach Creative Writing during Other group lessons?
+Why don’t you teach Creative Writing during other English classes?

 My usual gaps based classes are jam-packed and it's just not possible to fit the writing element into my usual English sessions.
 English covers a range of skills and I break parts up in my English classes and bring parts together during the writing classes.